 Once established, the 5th or 6th century convention of the Byzantine nativity stays in place for nearly another millennium, wherever and whenever there is Byzantine art.
 That is not to say that there are no stylistic and artistic changes, developments and variations, but the essential features are now set and only subject to various degrees of internal reorganisation - as is Byzantine art in general.

 The Western tradition clearly adopts the Byzantine convention at first, but starts veering away from it long before the Renaissance, eventually creating a modified version of the scene.
 Among the most striking differences are the disappearance of the midwives, the choice of a stable as the setting, a "calmer" and more central role for Joseph, and a closer bond between Mother and Child, as the Virgin increasingly holds or even suckles the infant - motifs well known in Byzantine art, but not in the context of the Nativity.

 Whether you are celebrating Christmas or not, and whatever you may believe in, I hope you enjoyed our little look at Early Christian and Byzantine nativities.
-If you are interested in looking at more such art, in learning about its meanings and development, and in being told all kinds of stories about the people that created such works and so much else, you might want to have a look at our expert-led tours.
+If you are interested in looking at more such art, in learning about its meanings and development, and in being told all kinds of stories about the people that created such works and so much else, you might want to have a look at our expert-led escorted tours in Europe.
 Wherever you are, we hope you are having a peaceful and harmonious time with your friends and loved ones.